 - Dead skin cells mix with oil, blocking oxygen from entering the follicle

-- P. Acnes bacteria trigger an infection, forming a visible breakout
+- C. acnes (formerly called P. acnes) bacteria trigger an infection, forming a visible breakout

 The perfect formula for a blemish is oil + dead skin cells + a lack of oxygen.
-Like I said before, proper skincare products can help disrupt this process, leading to clearer-looking skin.
+Proper skincare products can help disrupt this process, leading to clearer-looking skin.

 The Life Cycle of a Blemish